a-slide/NanoCount/README.md

   -n, --keep_neg_strand
                         Retain negative strand alignments for ONT cDNA data.
                         Un-tested and not benchmarked.
 Use with caution.
+                        If using for cDNA, either deactivate 3 prime end filtering, or enable both 3 prime and 5 prime filtering. cDNA does not only begin at 3 prime ends as it does with direct RNA.
                         (default: False) [boolean]
   -d MAX_DIST_3_PRIME, --max_dist_3_prime MAX_DIST_3_PRIME
                         Maximum distance of alignment end to 3 prime of